 What is keyword stuffing?

-At first, when SEO was still a relatively young term, keyword stuffing was widely spread and popular technique.
-Filling the text, content, and web-pages with keywords was simply overwhelming.
-Given that this practice produced plenty of unnatural and awkward content, user experience was terrible.
+At first, when SEO was still a relatively young term, keyword stuffing was a widely spread and popular technique.
+Filling the text, content, and web pages with keywords was simply overwhelming.
+Given that this practice produced plenty of unnatural and awkward content, the user experience was terrible.

 Today, this process of repeating the same keyword over and over again, finally came to an end.
 Since search engines are, even now, implementing advanced AI algorithms to help with ranking, stuffing is obsolete.
 Even if someone continues to do it, it’s counterproductive.
 Overall, you should focus on better user experience and quality content to improve your ranking.

 To conclude, many experts are saying that there is no ideal keyword density, and search engines agree.
 Instead of focusing on keyword density as a sheer percentage, optimization should be oriented toward general quality.
-This means, creative content, the usefulness of information, and better user experience are the future.
-However, even though keyword density is a remnant of old optimization techniques, it still has its values.
-Eventually, you can use it as a marginal value to avoid bad practice, like stuffing.
+This means creating content, the usefulness of information, and better user experience are the future.
+However, even though keyword density is a remnant of old optimization techniques, it still has its value.
+Eventually, you can use it as a marginal value to avoid bad practices, like stuffing.
 Also, you can focus on using varieties, like long-tail keywords, LSI keywords, and such.
-Which, in the long-term can lead to better results, and better ranking, after all.
+Which, in the long term can lead to better results, and better ranking, after all.

 While you may determine keyword density on your own by tallying up the total number of times a given keyword appears on each page of your site, doing so can rapidly become laborious and resource-intensive once your site grows and the number of pages increases.
 To facilitate this, keyword density tools have been developed.
 Options that could be considered include the following :

 - Semrush’s On-Page SEO Checker